muratk3n/thirdwave/en/README.md

 ---

-Reuters: "A Japanese-Australian venture has begun producing hydrogen from brown coal in a A$500 million ($387 million) test project that aims to show liquefied hydrogen can be produced and exported safely to Japan...
+Reuters: "A Japanese-Australian venture has begun producing hydrogen from brown coal in a $387 million test project that aims to show liquefied hydrogen can be produced and exported safely to Japan...

 Japan’s Kawasaki Heavy Industries is running the pilot project with government financial support from both Japan and Australia in the